apache/airflow/docs/apache-airflow/core-concepts/auth-manager.rst

 to all abilities and integrations within Airflow.
 This interface is used across Airflow to perform all user authentication and user authorization related operation.

-The public interface is the :class:`~airflow.auth.managers.base_auth_manager.BaseAuthManager`.
+The public interface is :class:`~airflow.auth.managers.base_auth_manager.BaseAuthManager`.
 You can look through the code for the most detailed and up to date interface, but some important highlights are outlined below.